Find Cheap Auto Insurance Quotes in Your Area

-Based on the number and severity of your offenses, your license may be suspended or revoked.
-The main difference between the two is that revocations apply for a longer amount of time.
+Depending on the number and severity of your offenses, your license may be either suspended or revoked.
+The main difference between the two is that revocations apply for a longer time.
 For example, if you commit multiple speeding violations, you may accrue enough points for a license suspension.
-However, if you're convicted of a DUI or if you flee from the scene of an accident, your license license may be revoked.
+However, if you're convicted of a DUI or flee from the scene of an accident, your license may be revoked.

-You'll acquire points on your driving record for committing traffic violations.
-In addition to the penalties below, adding points to your record may cause your car insurance company to increase your annual rates.
-You'll receive a notice of suspension when you accumulate eight to 11 points on your driving record.
+You acquire points on your driving record for committing traffic violations.
+In addition to the penalties below, adding points to your record may cause your insurance company to increase your annual rates.
+You'll receive a notice of suspension if you accumulate eight to 11 points on your driving record.
 Your license can be revoked for 12 or more points.

 |3–4||Warning letter from the MVA|